Accueil

 Mulch maintenance

-• Remove the dead leaves that accumulate on the surface
+• Remove dead leaves that accumulate on the surface

-• Check that the mulch has not shifted after heavy rain.
+• Check that the mulch has not shifted after heavy rains

 Frequently Asked Questions